e12chaos/BINF6250F25/README.md

 - **Testing and debugging practice:** Developed small-scale test cases (like short artificial sequences) to validate functions independently before integration.

+- **Team coordination:** Able to coordinate with Allen via Microsoft Teams since our schedules didn’t align this week.

+- **Commenting and documentation:** Made sure to leave detailed comments throughout the code—both from previous notes and to help my partner easily follow my logic and implementation decisions.

 # Struggles